Volunteer Rights and Responsibilities

 B.A.A.
 Volunteers have a defined set of rights and responsibilities

-B.A.A. volunteers project the mission and spirit of the organization and are expected to follow the rules outlined in the Volunteer Standards of Conduct and Volunteer Protocol.
+B.A.A. volunteers project the mission and spirit of the organization and are expected to follow the rules outlined in the B.A.A.
+Volunteer Code of Conduct and Expectations.
 The B.A.A. strives to provide a rewarding and fulfilling experience for its volunteers, participants and community members.

 - The right to feel valued: Volunteering is a significant commitment that you choose to make.
 In return, you have the right to feel that your time and contribution - however long you've volunteered and whatever your task - is valued.

 - The right to information about your volunteer role: You have the right to know the logistics of your volunteer position.
 Volunteers are encouraged to ask questions before, during, and after their assignment if any details are unclear.

 - The right to discuss your volunteer role: You have the right to talk to the B.A.A.
 Volunteer Team to discuss ways you might be able to shift your role or take on another position.

 - The right to feel safe: You have the right to be informed of any potential risks and safety procedures to ensure your physical and emotional well-being.

 - The right to leave: If for any reason you no longer feel safe or comfortable within your role or surroundings, you have the right to leave.
 Please follow up with the B.A.A. to share your concerns.

 - The responsibility to honor the organization's investment in you: The B.A.A. invests in our volunteers.
 We ask that you honor our investment by being a respectful representative of the B.A.A.

-- The responsibility to honor your commitment: You have the responsibility to complete your volunteer shift, provide ample notice if you are unable to attend, and cooperate with on-site authorities.
+- The responsibility to be a team player: You have the responsibility to fulfill your volunteer duties to the best of your ability, provide ample notice if you are unable to attend, and cooperate with on-site authorities.